 Nerdwriter aka Evan Puschak publishes once a week on a specific topic he discusses for approximately ten minutes.
 He has a background in film and video production as well as in cinematography, which is very palpable when watching his videos.

-Nerdwriter doesn’t only speak about films, but he has a series of videos which analyze a specific aspect of it.
+Nerdwriter doesn’t only speak about films, but he has a series of videos that analyze a specific aspect of it.

 In the following video, you can see how Nerdwriter describes the acting technique of Anthony Hopkins on the basis of the character he plays in the series Westworld.